 “Robot Wars” was a short-lived TV series that was very enjoyable but, unfortunately, it was canceled in 2004.
 The bullet-proof enclosure around the ring seemed gimmicky at the time (partially visible in this picture taken at a similar event).

 I discovered a bigger, more interactive, and potentially dangerous toy….Robosaurus.

 I took the family to see this robot in the parking lot of a local movie theater on the opening day of “Transformers.”
 A stack of conveniently placed scrap cars made it easy to pick up each one and tear it in half, accompanied by a huge blast of flame.
 It was very ominous, and my young kids were not pleased with Dad’s choice of entertainment that dark and rainy night.

-Maker Faire came to Austin and it included the same robotic wars I had only seen on TV before.
+Maker Faire came to Austin, including the same robotic wars I had only seen on TV before.
 The battlefront excitement was well deserved – I was sitting in the first row when a 200-pound robot was thrown into the shield directly in front of me.

 The bulletproof glass was no longer gimmicky but an essential feature!

-We saw the release of “Real Steel” , a movie where a son and dad are using old parts to build a large robot that they train to box other very large robots.
+We saw the release of “Real Steel” , a movie where a son and dad are using old parts to build a large robot that they train to box other large robots.

 “BattleBots” return to television, even if the resurgence is short-lived.
 The show was quite interesting, even to my non-techie-wife.
 If you’ve never seen it, click the hyperlink to watch.

 What else do I know?

-To measure innovation and assess the state of the art over time, I turned to recent news about robotics as well as prior art research.
-While not perfect, prior art does help lay out the state of R&D, at least at a non-military level and it provides some level of trending not easily obtained elsewhere.
+I turned to recent news about robotics and prior art research to measure innovation and assess the state of the art over time.
+While not perfect, prior art does help lay out the state of R&D, at least at a non-military level, and it provides some trends not easily obtained elsewhere.